adopt-liveview/adopt-liveview/priv/pages/2024/04-08-query-string-en_US.md

 LiveviewPlayground.start()
 ```

 This LiveView reused several things covered in previous classes.
-The main thing here is the fact that we receive the params variable without specifying any specific param.
-This way, if the user passes an empty query string, our system will simply leave the assign `admin?` as false.
+The main thing here is the fact that we received the params argument without specifying any specific param.
+If the user passes an empty query string, our system will simply leave the assign `admin?` as false.

 ## Recap!